Cumberland Island National Seashore

 Cumberland Island National Seashore preserves most of Cumberland Island in Camden County, Georgia, the largest of Georgia's Golden Isles.
 The seashore features beaches and dunes, marshes, and freshwater lakes.
 The national seashore also preserves and interprets many historic sites and structures.

 Instrumental in the creation and preservation of the seashore were several conservation organizations including the Sierra Club and the Georgia Conservancy.

 The island is only accessible by boat.
-The Cumberland Island Visitor Center, Cumberland Island Museum, and Lang concession ferry to the island are located in the town of St. Marys, Georgia.
+The Cumberland Island Visitor Center, Cumberland Island Museum, and Lang concession ferry to the island are located in the city of St. Marys, Georgia.
 Public access via the ferry is limited, reservations are recommended.
 Camping is allowed in the seashore.
 The 9886 acre Cumberland Island Wilderness is part of the seashore.

 History

 The national seashore was authorized by Congress on October 23, 1972, and is administered by the National Park Service.
 The wilderness area was designated on September 8, 1982.
 It includes the High Point-Half Moon Bluff Historic District, which was listed on the National Register of Historic Places in 1978.